-Automating Deploying a Personal VPN Server on DigitalOcean
+Automating Deploying a Personal VPN Server with Cloud-Init on Your Provider

 Note: If you came here from VPN Deployer (https://vpn-deploy.arcology.io), you do not need to complete these steps; this process is entirely automated if you deploy using the site.
 For those users, this piece is purely informational.